ZYinMD/marvelsnap-on-screen/Maintain.md

 1. In browser, open devtools, visit https://snap.untapped.gg/ (thank you untapped.gg, I'm a paid subscriber!), find "cards.json" in the network tab, copy the json response, paste into the json in `facts/step1`.

-1. Check git diff, if there's any diff, run `pnpm step2` from `facts`.
+1. Check git diff, if there's any diff, run `deno task step2` from `facts`.
 This will output all cards to allCards.ts based on the json from step1.

 1. Google the new card(s) to understand who they are.
 Add them in `map.ts`.
 If they're in MCU, search in the [fandom site](https://marvelcinematicuniverse.fandom.com), also check the [A-L](https://en.wikipedia.org/wiki/Characters_of_the_Marvel_Cinematic_Universe:_A%E2%80%93L) and [M-Z](https://en.wikipedia.org/wiki/Characters_of_the_Marvel_Cinematic_Universe:_M%E2%80%93Z) pages.